B2.2 Recall and demonstrate multiplication facts from 0 × 0 to 12 × 12, and related division facts.

 Five Facts

-Students who have experience counting by fives and identifying the five fact patterns on a hundreds chart ususally do not have difficulty learning the five facts.
+Students who have experience counting by fives and identifying the five fact patterns on a hundreds chart usually do not have difficulty learning the five facts.
 A wide variety of songs, poems, and storybooks based on fives are available that will support learning this strategy.

 Add One More Set

 If the student knows \(6\; \times \;7\; = \;42\), then they can figure out \(6\; \times \;8\) by adding one more 6 to the 42 to make 48 .
-This strategy is especially useful for the multiplication table of six, which can be difficult.
-If the multiplication table of five is well retained, students figure out the multiplication table of six by simply adding one more of the factores in each case.
+This strategy is especially useful for the multiplication facts of 6, which can be difficult to recall.
+If the multiplication facts of 5 are well retained, students figure out the multiplication facts of 6 by simply adding one more group of the factor that is not the 6.
 For example, if \(5\; \times \;7\; = \;35\), then \(6\; \times \;7\) is simply 35 plus one more 7, or 42.
 (Van de Walle and Folk, 2005, p.
 152).
 Similarly, if the student needs to find the product of \(8\; \times \;7\) and knows that \(8\; \times \;8\; = \;64\), they can use the same strategy in reverse, that is, subtract 8 from 64 to get 56.

-The Table of 9
+The Facts of 9

-The 10 times table is usually fairly easy to learn because students learn to count by 10s at an early age.
-Once they have mastered the 10's table, students can make connections to the 9's table by calculating the corresponding multiplication fact by 10 and subtracting the other factor once.
-For example, if 10 x 8 yields 80, it follows that \(9 \times \;8\) equals 80 minus an 8, or 72.
+The 10 times facts are usually fairly easy to learn because students learn to count by 10s at an early age.
+Once they have mastered the 10 facts, students can make connections to the 9 facts by calculating the corresponding multiplication fact by 10 and subtracting one group of the factor that is not the 9.
+For example, if \(10\; \times \;8\) yields 80, it follows that \(9 \times \;8\) equals 80 minus 8, or 72.

-Teachers can help students recognize some of the patterns in the table of 9.
-For instance, all the digits in the products are equal to 9 if they are added \(\left( {5\; \times \;9\; = \;45;\;4\; + \;5\; = \;9} \right)\), and the tens in the product are always one less than the multiplier.
+Teachers can help students recognize some of the patterns in the facts of 9.
+For instance, all the digits in the products are equal to 9 if they are added \(\left( {5\; \times \;9\; = \;45\;\text{ and\; then }\;4\; + \;5\; = \;9} \right)\), and the tens in the product are always one less than the multiplier.
 For instance, in \(6\; \times \;9\; = \;54\), the tens digit is 1 less than the multiplier of 6 (so 5) and the sum of the two digits in the product (5 and 4) is 9.
-Students who conceptually understand the table of 9 but who fail to retain the actual facts may benefit from learning the finger patterns, as shown below.
+Students who conceptually understand the multiplication facts of 9 but who fail to retain them may benefit from learning the finger patterns, as shown below.

 \(4\; \times \;9\)

 A number of students find this kinesthetic method helpful in remembering the 9 times table.
 Students are asked to hold their hands out in front of them, fingers spread as shown.
 Their fingers (from the little finger of the left hand) are numbered from 1 to 10 (A).
 They must bend the finger which represents the multiplier of 9.
 Thus, in the multiplication \(9\; \times \;4\), it is the finger number 4, that is the index finger of the left hand, which is bent (B).
-The number of fingers to the left of the bent finger represents the tens digit, the number of fingers to the right of the bent finger represents the units digit.
-Thus, in this example the 3 fingers to the left of finger number 4 represent 3 tens, therefore 30, and the 6 fingers to the right of finger number 4 represent 6 units, therefore 6, which gives 36 (C).
+The number of fingers to the left of the bent finger represents the tens digit, the number of fingers to the right of the bent finger represents the ones digit.
+Thus, in this example the 3 fingers to the left of finger number 4 represent 3 tens, therefore 30, and the 6 fingers to the right of finger number 4 represent 6 ones, therefore 6, which gives 36 (C).

 Half Then Double